Las Vegas, New Mexico: Colleges

 Las Vegas is the home of New Mexico Highlands University, an important university in New Mexico especially for teacher training.
 Highlands has long had an excellent science, drama, art, and foreign language faculty.
 The art department was nationally renowned in the 1950s to 1970s and beyond.
+The university sponsors intercollegiate athletics and is a member of NCAA II and the Rocky Mountain Athletic Conference.

 Also nearby, north of Las Vegas, is Luna Community College.
 The United World College in nearby Montezuma, New Mexico is a two-year international high school and one of the venues used by the International Baccalaureate Program for teacher training in the United States.